underpostnet/engine/src/client/public/nexodev/docs/references/Command Line Interface.md

 Options:
   --reset                              Deletes all clusters and prunes all
                                        related data and caches.
+  --reset-mongodb                      Performs a hard cleanup of only
+                                       MongoDB-related resources (StatefulSet,
+                                       PVCs/PVs, Secrets, ConfigMaps, caches)
+                                       without restarting the whole node.
   --mariadb                            Initializes the cluster with a MariaDB
                                        statefulset.
   --mysql                              Initializes the cluster with a MySQL